auphong2707/movie-data-analysis-pipeline/layers/speed_layer/README.md

-# Speed Layer - Real-Time Data Processing
+# Speed Layer - Real-Time Movie Data Processing

+> **📢 IMPORTANT**: This layer is now part of the unified setup at project root.
+> **See [SETUP.md](../../SETUP.md) for the recommended way to run the complete Lambda Architecture.**
+> The instructions below are for running the speed layer in isolation (development/testing only).

 ## Overview